By Eileen Ogintz

 And we’re not talking about this summer’s latest theme park attractions.
 We’re talking about the havoc the COVID-19 Pandemic has wreaked in lives.
 That includes, of course, any travel plans we might have had for this summer.

-For the first time in 20 years, AAA is not going to issue its Memorial Day travel forecast as the accuracy of the economic data used to create the forecast has been undermined by COVID-19, AAA announced.
+For the first time in 20 years, AAA did not issue its Memorial Day travel forecast as the accuracy of the economic data used to create the forecast has been undermined by COVID-19.
 “Last year, 43 million Americans traveled for Memorial Day Weekend – the second-highest travel volume on record since AAA began tracking holiday travel volumes in 2000,” said Paula Twidale, senior vice president, AAA Travel.
 “With social distancing guidelines still in practice, this holiday weekend’s travel volume is likely to set a record low.”

-After reopening Shanghai Disneyland this week, Walt Disney World has begun to take reservations starting July 1 and is beginning to open the Disney Springs entertainment and dining destination (May 20).
+After reopening Shanghai Disneyland in May, Walt Disney World has begun to take reservations starting July 1 and is beginning to open the Disney Springs entertainment and dining destination (May 20).
 But Disney and other theme park operators have not yet announced any official reopenings of any U.S. parks.

 AAA predicts that once vacationers start to travel, they will stay in the U.S., heading to destinations they can reach by car.
 Even Pre-COVID, 90 percent of the 173 million Americans who had booked summer vacations had planned a domestic trip, according to a March AAA Travel Survey .